louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 {{< figure src="amundsen_features.png" caption="taxonomy of 10 features from metadata engines, cost opinions are my own" class="figure-center" >}}

+The key thing to realise is that Lyft might have spent a 15⭐️-cost on Amundsen to assemble all those features.
-What if we wanted to build a 3⭐️-cost metadata engine?
+But what if we wanted to build a 3⭐️-cost metadata engine?
 What features and technologies would you pick?

 ## A Lightweight Alternative to Amundsen